• Skip to primary navigation

 A metal saute pan filled with cheesy orzo with broccoli and chicken.

 Skillet meals make the perfect weeknight dinner after a hectic day.
-This cheesy chicken broccoli orzo skillet comes together in a single pan, in less than 30 minutes.
+Reader favorites on the site include hamburger helper and chicken mushroom orzo.
+This cheesy chicken broccoli orzo is no exception - it comes together in a single pan in about 30 minutes!

-This meal is so easy to make, you'll be adding it to your weekly rotation.
-It makes the perfect quick weeknight meal - kids and adults alike will enjoy this one!
+This meal is so easy to make you'll be adding it to your weekly rotation.
+It makes the perfect weeknight meal that adults and kids alike will enjoy.

 Ingredients and substitutions